xvin-zr/bupt-typst-template/main.typ

   abstractEN: [
     English Abstract.

     The quick brown fox jumps over the lazy dog and runs away.

-The quick brown fox jumps over the lazy dog and runs away.
-The quick brown fox jumps over the lazy dog and runs away.
+    Inter is one of the world's most used typefaces with applications ranging from computer interfaces, advertising & airports, to NASA instrumentation & medical equipment.
   ],
   keywordsEN: ("BUPT", "undergraduate", "thesis", "template", "example"), )